emmt/Neutrals.jl/README.md

 -𝟙*x -> -x
 ```

-The multiplication being symmetric, these rules do not depend on the order of the
-operands.
 If `x` is dimensionful, the result has the same dimensions as `x`.
 For example:

 ``` julia
 julia> using Neutrals, Unitful.DefaultSymbols